The Bankrate promise

 Here are some factors that could influence your decision when picking the best home insurance company:

 - Accessibility: Think about the customer service options and accessibility for each company.
-For example, if you prefer to work with an agent in person, look for companies that have offices in your area.
 If you want peace of mind knowing that you can reach an agent at any time, you may want to prioritize companies that have 24/7 customer service and claim reporting.